smcqueen-95/node-express/README.md

 ## Experience with Project

-- This was a great exeprince as I got more experience using Express
+- This was a great exeprince as I got more knowledge about using Express
 - It gave me more insight on the backend side
 - Is a simple backend server for future projects